UPDATED- DECEMBER 2009

 To further expose myself (and my associates), there is a special and unique section at the very bottom which is called CHANGES/UPDATES.
 This means that...

-Every single change and update of a Reference Component that I make within this entire list will be registered there, including the exact month it was made.
+Every single change and update of a Reference Component that I make within these entire lists will be registered there, including the exact month it was made.
 Readers won't have to second guess, or strain their minds, attempting to remember if a component was once a Reference, and if and when we changed our minds.

 We have nothing to hide or fear, and that includes our previous thoughts, for better or worse.
 It is also meant to be an aid for veteran readers who want to know quickly if any changes were made since their last visit, and for all readers to see how components have evolved over time.
 Because of the inherent impermanence of the Internet, I feel this section is imperative for accountability and credibility.